-Section 3 (your department chair's letter) and Section 4 (the Department Promotions Committee letter) are left blank in this Guide.
-Refer to Section 5 (internal and external letters of reference) for helpful information about the selection of referees.
+Section 3 (your department chair's letter) and Section 4 (the Department Evaluation Committee letter) are left blank in this Guide.

+Section 5 (internal and external letters of reference) provides helpful information about the selection of external referees.

 Section 6 (the Teacher's Portfolio) includes detailed information to help you prepare your Teacher's Portfolio.
-All candidates for promotion in the Regular or Clinical Practice Series or tenure are required to submit a Teacher's Portfolio.
+All candidates for promotion (in the Regular or Clinical Practice Series) or tenure are required to submit a Teacher's Portfolio.
 Look in this section for examples of teachers' statements, narratives, charts, bulleted lists and other tools that you can use to document your effort and effectiveness as a teacher --- whether you are a classroom lecturer, research mentor, clinician-teacher, course or training program director, teaching administrator or teaching scholar.
-An example of a completed

-Teaching Promotion Matrix is also provided.
+An example of a completed Teaching Promotion Matrix is also provided.

-Section 7 (the Clinician's Portfolio) will help you document your clinical activities, incorporating narrative descriptions of your area of focus and expertise, measures of quality of care, patient care outcomes, regional or national reputation, clinical program administration, national service and feedback from peers, patients and other health professionals.
+Section 7 (the Clinician's Portfolio) will help you document your clinical activities, incorporating narrative descriptions of your areas of focus and expertise, measures of quality of care, patient care outcomes, measures of effective patient-care skills (for example, diagnostic skills, clinical judgment, communication skills and teamwork), population health and health equity accomplishments, regional or national reputation, clinical program administration, national service and feedback from peers, patients and other health professionals.
 A sample Clinical Promotion Matrix is included.
 Obviously, non-clinicians should omit this section.